 Are athletes required to undergo heart screenings?

 Athletes are screened and reviewed regularly by experienced physicians for health issues that may affect them.
-If there are heart issues they would be referred to the Sports Cardiology Clinic in Changi General Hospital or at our centre at Mount Elizabeth Hospital.
+If there are heart issues they would be referred to a heart specialist for further diagnosis.

 Have you ever spotted a potential heart issue in an athlete?